List of winners of the National Jewish Book Award: Children's picture book

 There were no winners of the National Jewish Book Award in the Children's Picture Book category in 1984, 1995 and 1996.

 Contemporary Jewish life and practices

 The awards in the Contemporary Jewish Life and Practices category are presented to authors of a non-fiction book about current tools and resources for Jewish living.
-The award is known as the Mimi Frank Award In Memory of Becky Levythe in 2002-2003 and as the Myra H. Kraft Memorial Awards since 2011.
+The award was known as the Mimi Frank Award In Memory of Becky Levythe in 2002-2003 and as the Myra H. Kraft Memorial Awards since 2011.

 Contemporary Jewish thought and experience

 The awards in the Contemporary Jewish thought and experience category, the Maurice Amado Foundation Award, are presented to authors of books about the contemporary Jewish experience.

 Debut fiction

 The awards in the Debut Fiction category, the Goldberg Prizes, are presented to authors for their first published novel or short-story collection with Jewish content.
 The awards were known as the Foundation for Jewish Culture Goldberg Prize from 2011 to 2014.
-There was no prizes awarded from 2004 to 2009.
+There were no prizes awarded from 2004 to 2009.